denisdefreyne/glove/README.md

 * `Glove::Scene` describes a scene (such as the main menu, credits, or in-game screen).
 It contains one or more spaces.

+* `Glove::System` describes logic for making changes to a space.
+A common system is a physics system, which would calculate velocities and update positions.

 There are also a handful of simple data classes:

 * `Glove::Color`